 Lack of knowledge can be solved by spending some time understanding the system that you are working on, and the people with whom you work.
 Teamwork and collaboration are some great ways to gain knowledge about your organization before proceeding to set up an automated test strategy.

 Adapting to a new technology can also be overcome without much effort if you have the right tools at your disposal.
-Virtuoso offers a wealth of resources to help you get started with your test automation journey.
+Virtuoso offers a wealth of resources to help you get started with your test automation journey, especially when paired with synthetic test data, which can be used to help your tests act like a user without actually using any original (and sensitive) data.
+This way, your test data keeps that authentic feel without any risk of privacy breaches or loss of data utility.
 You can always get in touch with our customer support specialists and check out our resources that will help you adapt faster than ever:

 Time restraints are a big concern to many people in an organization.
 With Virtuoso, you can count on zero ramp-up time and seamless integration.
 No installations are necessary to get started, and out-of-the-box integrations mean that your tech stack will fit right in.
 Virtuoso is always here to help you with onboarding and answer any questions.